 - Incidental growth.
 Production and trade imbalances in the global economy are reflected in physical flows and transport rates and lead to specific container repositioning strategies.
 Containerized flows are rarely balanced, implying that empty containers must be repositioned to locations where export cargo is available.

 - Induced Growth.
-The growth of deep-sea services and the use of larger containerships has led to the setting of intermediary hubs connecting different systems of circulation via transshipment.
+The growth of deep-sea services and the use of larger containerships has led to the setting up of intermediary hubs connecting different systems of circulation via transshipment.
 Intermediary hubs emerge in locations offering clear advantages over direct port calls at mainland ports.
-The setting of intermediate hubs occurs around specific regions ideally suited for maritime hub-and-spoke distribution patterns.
+The setting up of intermediate hubs occurs around specific regions ideally suited for maritime hub-and-spoke distribution patterns.
 Transshipment has proven to be a major driver for global container port throughput, with substantially higher growth rates than observed for gateway traffic.
-The worldwide transshipment incidence has steadily increased from around 18% in 1990 to around 35% in 2018
+The worldwide transshipment incidence has steadily increased from around 18% in 1990 to around 35% in 2018.

 4. The Shift in Global Trade Patterns

 The recent decades have seen important changes in international trade flows.
 A growing share of international trade occurs within regions (and particularly economic blocs) even if long-distance trade has increased in absolute numbers.
-Trade dominantly takes place within Europe, North America, and East Asia, commonly referred to as the triad.
-Still, a shift in trade relations between the northern and southern hemispheres, particularly between developed and developing economies, occurs.
+Trade predominantly takes place within Europe, North America, and East Asia, commonly referred to as the triad.
+Still, a shift in trade relations between the northern and southern hemispheres, particularly between developed and developing economies, has occurred.
 The structure of global trade has become much more complex in its relations and diversified in what is being traded.
 The pattern of trade relations is mainly explained by the following factors: